+There is, of course, a false etymology for this phrase as well.
 If we step back in time to George Washington's day, we would not see any cameras.
-For a portrait to be taken, it had to be painted, or sculpted.
+For a portrait to be produced, it had to be painted or sculpted.

-This is a rather interesting fact, but if you notice old pictures, you will notice the paintings are of faces, or perhaps a person with one arm behind their back, or both arms.
-The truth is, in these times, portraits were not charged by the number of people who appeared in the picture, but rather, by the number of limbs that were painted.
+If you notice old pictures, you will notice something interesting.
+The paintings may consist of just a person's face.
+At other times, a person is portrayed with one arm behind their back, or both arms may be visible.
+Interestingly enough, portraits were not charged by the number of people who appeared in the picture but rather by the number of limbs that were painted.

 If someone is said to give us the cold shoulder, this means that they are disregarding, dismissing or otherwise ignoring us and treating us with disrespect.
 We are not welcome in their presence.

 The origin of the term has been disputed over the years.
-However, one viable theory is that it came from serving an unwanted guest a cold shoulder of mutton, as opposed to a nice hot meal like the rest of the guests.
+However, one viable theory is that it came from serving an unwanted guest a cold shoulder of mutton that had been sitting out for a while instead of a nice hot meal like the rest of the guests.

 Another theory is that it came from keeping one's back, or at least a shoulder, in between yourself and the unwanted person.
 In either case, it shows disdain and disregard and the message is clear.